joshle298/JigJam/README.md

   * Layer data can be retrieved [here](https://jigjam.live/api/layers)
   * The post has only been implemented for new lines.
 However, the movements of the lines have also been implemented.
 The other tools are to come soon!

+### POST/GET Layers API & Data Demo:

-## Research Topics
+## Research Topics (Significant Progress)

 ### Use of **client-side** JavaScript library: [p5.js](https://p5js.org/)
-p5.js's library has been used heavily throughout the project thus far.
+(Used heavily [here](https://github.com/nyu-csci-ua-0467-001-002-spring-2024/final-project-joshle298/blob/bfd81260a591287a916651d99f12b39764a06116/public/sketch.js) but is not limited to most other p5.js components in the repo) p5.js's library has been used heavily throughout the project thus far.
 The continued exploration and implementation of its frontend components have helped create almost 100% of all the front-end of JigJam.
-Some
+It has been a journey navigating how to connect the nuances and quirks of Socket.io's behavior within the client-side library.
+The flow of creating a new front-end component and moving such data to our database to be retrieved and modified by users is complete and will be easily transferrable between the rest of the tools (only lines are available in the current working state)!

-### Load Balancing & Performance Optimizations
+### Load Balancing & Performance Optimizations (server-side JS library)

-When
+When looking at ways to optimize the websocket server's performance, I came across a replacement module, [eiows](https://socket.io/docs/v3/server-installation/).
+However, after installing and deploying to my server, I realized that such implementations are either deprecated or not supported as much as socket.io's default, `ws`.
+Other ways I am planning to optimize the server is through [performance tuning](https://socket.io/docs/v4/performance-tuning/), where I can install `ws` native add-ons such as [bufferutil](https://www.npmjs.com/package/bufferutil) and [utf-8-validate](https://www.npmjs.com/package/utf-8-validate).
+Though not necessary, if for some reason JigJam reaches a substantial amount of live users at a given time, using [sticky load balancing](https://socket.io/docs/v4/using-multiple-nodes#using-nodejs-cluster) would be advantageous, which can be implemented in the next iteration.

 # Miscellaneous (not related to AIT project guidelines)
 ## 🛠️ Todo